cronkitedata/dj/docs/_pages/syllabus.md

 ## Course policies

 >
-80% of journalism is just showing up
+90% of life is just showing up
+>
+> -- Woody Allen
 {: .maroon}

-The minimal requirement is to arrive on time, prepared and ready to work.
+The minimal requirement is to arrive on time, prepared, and ready to work.

 Put your phone away as soon as you get to class.
-Be polite to your fellow classmates and any guest speakers.
-Refrain from eating, using social media, shopping and sleeping.
-If you can't fake being engaged and active in class then don't stay -- you'll distract everyone else.

-Preparation will take a different amount of time for each student each week.
-I expect you will spend about 6 hours outside of class on the assignments.
-Being prepared means:

-*	Carefully reading all of the assigned material and exploring some of the recommended pieces or links.
-Ideally, you'll discuss these readings on Slack before class begins.
-*	Going through the videos and tutorials and completing any self-assessments or quizzes.
-*	Turning in any assignments by the due date and time.
-Be sure to save often and upload early.
-Losing your homework to the computer golem isn’t an excuse
+Refrain from eating, napping, using social media, shopping.

+If you are having an easy time then spend the class helping others who aren't or ask me for something more challenging.

+If you can't even fake being engaged and active in class then please leave for the day.
+I'm easily distracted and might ask you to excuse yourself for the rest of class if I have to stop everything and remind you to put away your phone or close your computer.

 ### Attendance and deadlines

 There are no excused absences or late assignments, with the exception of a true emergency or religious observance.
 We all make decisions about how we spend our time.

-You might decide it’s more important to schedule a job interview, go on a trip, or drive across the state to interview a source than to attend class or complete your work.
+You might decide it’s more important to schedule a job interview, go to a family wedding, participate in an event for another class, or drive across the state to interview a source than to attend class or complete your work.
 If I were you, I might decide the same thing, but these are choices that reflect your priorities.
 They’re not emergencies, nor are they excused absences or deadlines.

 As in all journalism work, you are expected to meet deadlines.
 Turning in any project or exam late will result in a lower grade.
 You cannot get credit for completing more than one routine assignment late.